 There were no qualifications or reservations or adverse remarks made by the StatutoryAuditors for the standalone financial statements or consolidated financial statements.However the auditors have made following observations:

-(a) The holding Company holds investment in eight companies to the extent of 20% ormore of their respective total share capital and accordingly these companies are theassociates of the holding company as per the Companies Act 2013.
-For the reasons statedin the Note No. 26.1 of the financial statement these associates have not beenconsolidated in the preparation of the consolidated financial statements of the group.
+(a) The holding company holds investment in seven companies to the extent of 20% ormore of their respective total share capital and accordingly these companies are theassociates of the holding company as per the Companies Act 2013.
+For the reasons statedin the note no. 26.1 of the financial statement these associates have not beenconsolidated in the preparation of the consolidated financial statements of the Group.
 Ourreport is not modified on the matter.

-(b) We draw attention to Note No. 29 and 30 of the consolidated financial statementsrelated to litigation with the borrowers of the holding company and subsidiary companyrespectively.
-Pending adjudication of the matter by the Honourable Supreme Court in theopinion of the management no provision or adjustment is required in the books of accountsof the holding and subsidiary company.
-Our report is not modified in respect of thismatter."
+(b) We draw attention to note nos.
+35 and 36 of the consolidated financial statementsrelated to litigation with the borrowers of the holding company and subsidiary companyrespectively.
+Pending adjudication of the matter by the Honourable Supreme Court in theopinion of the management no provision or adjustment is required in the books of accountsof the holding and subsidiary company. our report is not modified in respect of thismatter.

 QUALIFICATIONS RESERVATION OR ADVERSE REMARK OR DISCLAIMER MADE BY THE SECRETARIALAUDITOR

-In this regard it is stated that the e-return NBS-7 was filed only after Boardsapproval of final accounts for the period.
+In this regard it is stated that the e-return NBS-7 was filed only after Boardapproval of final accounts for the period.
 The Reserve Bank of India was informed of thesame who had not objected to the request of the company considering the facts.
-Thecompany being a listed entity the results which was part of NBS-7 return could not bedisclosed prior to disclosing it to the Stock Exchanges where the shares of the companywere listed.
+It wasalso explained to the Secretarial Auditor that the company being a listed entity theresults which was part of NBS-7 Return could not be disclosed prior to the same wasprovided to Stock Exchanges where the shares of the company were listed.

-The Secretarial Audit Report in the Form MR-3 is annexed at Annexure-VII.
+The Secretarial Audit Report for FY 2016-17 in the Form MR-3 is annexed at Annexure-VIII.